greenboxal/doggohub/README.md

 ## Installation

-The recommended way to install GitLab is with the [Omnibus packages](https://about.gitlab.com/downloads/) on our package server.
+The recommended way to install DoggoHub is with the [Omnibus packages](https://about.doggohub.com/downloads/) on our package server.
 Compared to an installation from source, this is faster and less error prone.
 Just select your operating system, download the respective package (Debian or RPM) and install it using the system's package manager.

-There are various other options to install GitLab, please refer to the [installation page on the GitLab website](https://about.gitlab.com/installation/) for more information.
+There are various other options to install DoggoHub, please refer to the [installation page on the DoggoHub website](https://about.doggohub.com/installation/) for more information.

 You can access a new installation with the login **`root`** and password **`5iveL!fe`**, after login you are required to set a unique password.

 ## Contributing

-GitLab is an open source project and we are very happy to accept community contributions.
+DoggoHub is an open source project and we are very happy to accept community contributions.
 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

 ## Install a development environment

-To work on GitLab itself, we recommend setting up your development environment with [the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
+To work on DoggoHub itself, we recommend setting up your development environment with [the DoggoHub Development Kit](https://doggohub.com/doggohub-org/doggohub-development-kit).
-If you do not use the GitLab Development Kit you need to install and setup all the dependencies yourself, this is a lot of work and error prone.
+If you do not use the DoggoHub Development Kit you need to install and setup all the dependencies yourself, this is a lot of work and error prone.
 One small thing you also have to do when installing it yourself is to copy the example development unicorn configuration file:

     cp config/unicorn.rb.example.development config/unicorn.rb

-Instructions on how to start GitLab and how to run the tests can be found in the [development section of the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit#development).
+Instructions on how to start DoggoHub and how to run the tests can be found in the [development section of the DoggoHub Development Kit](https://doggohub.com/doggohub-org/doggohub-development-kit#development).

 ## Software stack

-GitLab is a Ruby on Rails application that runs on the following software:
+DoggoHub is a Ruby on Rails application that runs on the following software:

 - Ubuntu/Debian/CentOS/RHEL
 - Ruby (MRI) 2.3